4.3 Dependency Management and Virtual Environments#

 as a dependency and let us know that pandas requires python 3.9 or higher.

-We can then go to the pyproject.toml
+We can update the pyproject.toml

 What to notice